 You have a legal right to appeal against the decision not to offer your child a place at one or more of your preferred schools.
 If you choose to appeal, admission authorities must make arrangements for an independent panel to hear your appeal.
 Whatever decision the panel takes, neither the admission authority nor the school can reverse it.
 You can make an appeal for a place at one or more schools, even if you decide to accept a place at another.

-You can submit your appeal form online or you can download the Year of entry school admission appeal application form.
+If you are appealing for a secondary, middle or junior school place you can submit your appeal form online or you can download the Year of entry school admission appeal application form.

 There is a leaflet which explains more about the appeals process.
 It may also be helpful to visit our 'Appeal a school admissions decision' page.